-Natural resources are the resources that exist naturally without any human intervention.
-These can be renewable, that are easily replenished, and non-renewable, that cannot be replenished.
+Natural resources exist naturally without any human intervention.
+It can be renewed, replenished easily, and some non-renewable ones, which cannot be replenished.

 Resources determine the economy of an area.
 With judicious utilization of these resources, a country can sustain the resources for future generations.
 However, looking at the current situations, the indiscriminate use of our modern resources are such that the possibilities of succeeding generations and the developing countries to have access to their fair share is very rare.
 Furthermore, the consequences are dreadful and the result on the environment will induce severe damages which go beyond the carrying capacity of the environment.